bojigu/thoipapy/thoipapy/docs/embeddings_and_alignment_depth.rst

 it as a real but small penalty.

 More homologues yet slightly worse accuracy means depth is not the binding constraint.

+This has since been tested much harder.
+The ColabFold MSA server returns nine times more homologues than the 2020 archive, and still does not improve on it: -0.017 AUC [-0.049, +0.012] against nr, and -0.002 [-0.024, +0.020] against UniRef90, so the three sources are statistically indistinguishable.
+The finding below, that the coevolution features are the least reproducible part of the pipeline, replicates there and is sharper: ``DImax`` falls to rho 0.256.
+See ``docs/homologue_source_comparison.md``.

 Which features degrade
 -----------------------